Shoklan/q-pride/posts/Mds/2021-09-07-game-review-ethereal-estate.md

 ![Game Header Image](https://cdn.cloudflare.steamstatic.com/steam/apps/1529470/header.jpg?t=1615838798)

+> As an Ethereal Estate agent, your job is to make a mess out of a mansion and its helpless inhabitants.
+Never before has a ghost unleashed such devastating chaos... until now!

 I had quite a bit of fun with this game.
 While working on a Data Science project to try and make predictions on "What Genre Is this Game Based on it's Header Image?"
 I stumbled across this weird little game trying to solve an error.
 Looking through the sample set of games, [**Ethereal Estate**](https://store.steampowered.com/app/1529470/Ethereal_Estate/) pops out among all the other DLC headers and who knows what else these other images are supposed to inspire.
 The game is free and you play as a ghost - along with maybe your friend - to terrorize, ruin and throw everything within reach around: like a proper ghost should!